Skip to main content Skip to secondary navigation

 COVID Exposure & Symptomatic Guidance

-If you are symptomatic or exposed to COVID, review the chart below for guidance.
+If you have tested positive, are symptomatic, or were exposed to COVID, review the chart below for guidance.

 Tested positive?
-Here's detailed guidance on what to do next.
+Here's more detailed guidance on what to do next.

 Positive